Hello, July! And welcome back to the Ask Pastor John podcast.

 Well, we are days away from July 4th in the States, Independence Day is what we call it.
 And the APJ inbox is loaded with political questions for you, Pastor John.
 Christians in America find ourselves in the middle of a bizarre political season, as you know.
 There’s an overall heightened partisan angst and divide in both major parties, and with it new levels of nationalism that we’ve not seen in a while.
 But as Christians, as we approach July 4, we are called to live as strangers, exiles, aliens, sojourners, and pilgrims on this earth.
 So Pastor John, we’ve talked about this before on the podcast, but talk to us again about the place and the role of patriotism in the Christian life.

-We talked about this a couple of years ago and most of what I was thinking then as I reviewed it still needs to be said, I think, but there are a few additional thoughts that I will weave in and put at the end in view of the heightened awareness today of possible conflicts — at least, this is the way I feel it — possible conflicts between patriotism and Christian commitment.
+We talked about this a couple of years ago and most of what I was thinking then as I reviewed it still needs to be said.
+But there are a few additional thoughts that I will weave in and put at the end in view of the heightened awareness today of possible conflicts — at least, this is the way I feel it — possible conflicts between patriotism and Christian commitment.
 So, let me just jump in.

 “We are sojourners and pilgrims on the earth not because this world is created, but because it is fallen.”

 We are pilgrims.
 We are exiles, sojourners, refugees ourselves in a very refugee-heightened culture.
 First Peter 2:11 says, “Beloved, I urge you as sojourners and exiles.”
 And Philippians 3:20 says, “Our citizenship is in heaven.”
 So, the question, I think, is being framed rightly.
 We are citizens of heaven.
 We are sojourners and pilgrims on the earth, and that is owing to the fact that this world is fallen, not the fact that it is created.